slowernews/wisdom-tldr/README.md

 > *'Teach no one your tricks or they will be used against you.'*

-> *'Good artists copy; great artists steal.' -- Steve Jobs and others*
+> *'Good artists copy; great artists steal.' -- Steve Jobs & others*

 > *'We can't solve problems by using the same kind of thinking we used when we created them.'*